starryxoxo/treeajmgar/src/site/notes/mpt/tmp/Chapter 1.md

 I slurped that ramyeon.
 I feel a wee bit sorry, but hey, I feel refreshed.

 We both went home after eating.
-As I was walking down Flagell Street near our mansion, someone I don't know messaged me on the phone.
+As I was walking down Flagell Street near our quarters, someone I don't know messaged me on the phone.

 ***